mjhoy/interleave/2013-01-29-browser-id.md

 We just need an email field.

-In your Gemfile, add:
+Add to the Gemfile:

     gem 'omniauth-browserid'

-You'll need an omniauth initializer.
+We'll need an omniauth initializer.
 Create `config/initializers/omniauth.rb`:

     Rails.application.config.middleware.use OmniAuth::Builder do
       provider :browser_id